Somnium13/SS13/README.md

-# som--tg-station
+# somnium-ss13
-WIP/Test output of the Somnium transdecompiler on tgstation.
+TG Branch of SS13, now in C#!

 This is the entirety of tgstation, translated from DM to C#.
 You're probably wondering why I'd dedicate such a significant chunk of my time to such an idiotic goal.
 See [here](A_ROBUST_PROPOSAL.md) for my rationale.